 Primary macronodular adrenal hyperplasia

 At least 24 mutations in the ARMC5 gene have been identified in people with primary macronodular adrenal hyperplasia (PMAH), a disorder that causes multiple lumps (nodules) to form in the adrenal glands, which are small hormone-producing glands located on top of each kidney.
 These nodules cause adrenal gland enlargement (hyperplasia) and result in production of higher-than-normal levels of the hormone cortisol.
-Cortisol normally helps maintain blood sugar levels, protects the body from physical stress, and suppresses inflammation.
+Cortisol normally helps maintain blood sugar (glucose) levels, protects the body from physical stress, and suppresses inflammation.
 Increased cortisol levels can lead to weight gain in the face and upper body, fragile skin, bone loss, fatigue, and other health problems, which often occur in people with PMAH.

 People with PMAH caused by ARMC5 gene mutations inherit one copy of the mutated gene in each cell.
 However, the condition develops only when affected individuals acquire a second mutation in the other copy of the ARMC5 gene in certain cells of the adrenal glands.
 This second mutation is described as somatic.
 Instead of being passed from parent to child, somatic mutations are acquired during a person's lifetime and are present only in certain cells.
 Because somatic mutations are also required for PMAH to occur, some people who have inherited the altered ARMC5 gene never develop the condition, a situation known as reduced penetrance.